 Can I withdraw my pension fund while working?

 You can withdraw money from a private pension while you are still working.
-If you have a defined contribution pension, you can usually begin to access it from 55.
+If you have a defined contribution pension, you can usually begin to access it from 55 (rising to 57 from April 6, 2028).
 Taking your pension at 55 and continuing to work is often called semi-retirement or phased retirement.
 This could help you reduce your hours, take on different work or support your income in other ways.

-You are unlikely to be able to claim the State Pension until a long time after you turn 55, so claiming your private pension could combine with your salary to support you until you reach the qualifying age for State Pension payments.
+You are unlikely to be able to claim the State Pension until a long time after you turn 55 (up to 68 by 2046), so claiming your private pension could combine with your salary to support you until you reach the qualifying age for State Pension payments.
 You can find out more about the State Pension by reading our article ‘How much is the UK State Pension’

 Continuing to work would likely mean you need less money from your pension than if you are fully retired.
 This can help spread your pension pot over a longer period or even mean you can delay taking your State Pension, which would increase your payments later in life.